-\square 1.
-First switch on the transmitter and make sure the green light is on.
+1. First switch on the transmitter and make sure the green and red lights are on.

 2. Open the canopy on the fuselage and plug the freshly charged battery pack into the plug in the fuselage.
 The plugs will only go together in the correct direction.
-Close and lock the canopy.
+Reinstall the canopy.

-3. Move the ON/OFF switch located on the left side of the fuselage forward to the ON position.
+☐ 3.
+Move the switch located on the left side of the fuselage aft (rear) to the on position.